zannicolas/Excel_Skills_Proof/Project_2-Analysis/README.md

 3. **Which skills matter most for getting hired?**
 4. **How much do the top 10 skills pay?**

-> *The question titles and images below remain unchanged.*

 ---

 ## Tools & Techniques Used